jLantxa/mapache/README.md

 ```
 mapache backup tool

-Usage: mapache [OPTIONS] --repo <REPO> <COMMAND>
+Usage: mapache <COMMAND>

 Commands:
   amend       Amend an existing snapshot
   cat         Print repository objects
   clean       Clean up the repository
+  completion  Generate autocompletion scripts
   diff        Show differences between snapshots
   forget      Remove snapshots from the repository
   init        Initialize a new repository
   key         Create and manage keys
   log         Show all snapshots present in the repository
   ls          List nodes in the repository
   mount       Mount the repository as a file system
   restore     Restore a snapshot in a target path
   snapshot    Create a new snapshot
   stats       Display stats about the repository and its contents
   sync        Synchronize a repository in a different location
   unlock      Remove existing locks
   verify      Verify the integrity of the data stored in the repository
   help        Print this message or the help of the given subcommand(s)

 Options:
-  -r, --repo <REPO>                      Repository path
-      --ssh-pubkey <SSH_PUBKEY>          SSH public key
-      --ssh-privatekey <SSH_PRIVATEKEY>  SSH private key
-      --auth-file <AUTH_FILE>            Path to a file to read the repository authentication credentials
-      --pack-size <PACK_SIZE_MIB>        Pack target size in MiB [default: 16]
-  -k, --key-file <KEY>                   Path to a KeyFile
-      --quiet                            Disable logging (verbosity = 0)
-  -v, --verbosity <VERBOSITY>            Set the verbosity level [0-3]
   -h, --help     Print help
   -V, --version  Print version
 ```

+You can use the `-h` or `--help` option to show help for every command.